Explaining Technology: How to Communicate the Benefits

-5 ways to effectively explain technology to non-technical people
+5 ways for effectively explaining technology to non-technical people

 For technophiles, explaining concepts such as OCR (Optical Character Recognition), RPA (Robotic Process Automation, and AI (Artificial Intelligence) to non-technical stakeholders can be challenging.
 They may not care.
 They may be resistant to change.
 Or their eyes may glaze over the moment you start dropping the latest buzzwords and acronyms.
 Often it feels like you might as well be speaking another language.